First, let’s explain why W.O.L.F. exists.

 Not accurate.
 There is plenty of vegetation on the property; in fact, we are working on removing excess vegetation and slash that may make a wildfire worse.
 In addition, our plans include having several extra enclosures where we can rotate out wolf dog pairs for a period of time so as to give their enclosures a break from treading on the vegetation, thereby being good stewards of the land.

-Almost all of the food W.O.L.F. uses is recently expired or near to expiration pre-packaged meat donated by grocery stores, food banks and individuals, along with donated excess meat and bones from hunters.
+Almost all of the food W.O.L.F. uses is pre-packaged meat donated by grocery stores, food banks and individuals, along with donated excess meat and bones from hunters.
 No animals are ever slaughtered on site or by any W.O.L.F. staff and never will be.

 To create meals for the wolf dogs, staff and volunteers make loaves of meat from the donated food that are placed in Rubbermaid containers which hold about 2-3 pounds of meat per wolf dog, per day, then frozen until given to the animals in partially thawed loaves.
 All handling of meat, cleaning of the area and disposal of unused items is handled per the USDA‘s strict guidelines to ensure ideal sanitary conditions.
 Packaging, meat scraps and related items are bagged and taken to the County landfill.